MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0061-donotsubscribetooncompanyopenevents.md

 Procedures must not subscribe to CompanyOpen events

 ## Description
-Procedures must not subscribe to CompanyOpen events.
+Procedures must not subscribe to CompanyOpen events because it can increase the login time for Dynamics 365 Business Central.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)